MedatechUK/Medatech.APY/docs/serial.md

 ```

-For each property we want to send to Priority oData, we also need to add a SerialT class (Serial Type), which contains the properties:
+For each property we want to send to Priority oData, we also need to define a column with the SerialT class (Serial Type), which contains extra information about the property.
-- Priority column name
-- Length
-- Type

 ```python
 	def __init__(self,  **kwargs):